mcore1976/ledbanner/README.md

 Simple ATTINY85 and 6 LED modules MAX7219 based LED banner with scroll

-The code supports up to ~50 characters text length in ATTINY85 due to RAM size constraints.
+The source code file "main2.c" supports up to <250 characters text length in ATTINY85 due to RAM size constraints.

 upload to ATTINY85 , connect all  MAX7219 modules in "daisy chain" ( up to 16 supported )